mvolkmann/blog/src/web-dev-tips.md

 apply different CSS properties based on the window width.

-The following example lays out elements horizontally when the browser window is wider than 700 pixels and vertically otherwise.
+The following example lays out elements horizontally when the browser window is wider than 768 pixels (desktop) and vertically otherwise (mobile).
+This treats the default styling as being for desktop and the media query styling as being for mobile devices.
+The opposite can be done with a media query that specifies `min-width`.

 {% include "_media-queries.html" %}